17 Walks in Edinburgh to Get Your Step Count Up!

 Dean Village Edinburgh Walk

-The Dean Village must be one of the most Instagrammable places in Edinburgh.
-It’s quaint colourful houses and winding architecture is beautiful.
+The Dean Village must be one of the most Instagrammable places in the city for its quaint, colourful houses and winding architecture are beautiful.

 It’s hard to believe it’s right next to the City Centre!